Rishabh4Jakhar/AngryBirds/README.md

 Made by [Rishabh Jakhar](https://github.com/Rishabh4Jakhar/) and [Advik Gupta](https://github.com/NOVA2OP) as part of the **Advanced Programming 2024 course**.
 <br><br>
 The game features three levels, three types of birds, three types of pigs, and three types of materials.
-The first two levels are basic, while the third level is still under development.
-The game also includes dummy buttons to indicate level completion or failure.
+All the levels are simple enough to solve.
+The game is designed to be easy to play and understand, with the main goal being to destroy all the pigs in each level using the birds provided.
 ## How to Run

 To run the project, follow these steps: